diegonti/mxgap/README.md

 options:
   -h, --help            Show this help message and exit.
   -f FILES [FILES ...], --files FILES [FILES ...]
-                        Specify in order the paths to the CONTCAR and DOSCAR (if needed) files manually.
+                        Specify in order the direct CONTCAR and DOSCAR (if needed) paths manually.
                         The path positional argument has preference over this.
   -m MODEL, --model MODEL
                         Choose the trained MXene-Learning model to use.
                         By default, the most accurate version is selected (GBC+RFR_onlygap).
   -o OUTPUT, --output OUTPUT
                         Path of the output file.
 By default it will generate a mxgap.info in the CONTCAR folder.
+  -p, --proba           Show also the probability of semiconductor class (p>=0.5: Semiconductor, p<0.5: Metallic),
+                        given by sklearn model.predict_proba().
+  -v {0,1,2,3}, --verbose {0,1,2,3}
+                        Verbosity level: 0 (None), 1 (File), 2 (Screen), 3 (Both).
+Defaults to 3.
   -l, --list            List of all trained ML models available to choose.
+  -V, --version         Show program's version number and exit.
 ```
 So, for a quick example, the below command will look for the CONTCAR and DOSCAR files in the specified folder and use the default (best) ML model to predict the bandgap:
 ```